tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 After a couple of seconds, we receive a shell on the target as a user named "phoebe", as can be seen above.

 # Privilege Escalation
-To understand how to privesc the target we must first familiarize ourselves with the Windows Registry.
+To understand how to privesc the target, we must first familiarize ourselves with the Windows Registry.
 The Windows Registry is a hierarchical database which stores Windows-specific settings through the usage of keys and values.
 The Windows Registry is organized into a hierarchy of keys.
 Each key consist of one root key and any amount of subkeys.
 For example, the key `HKEY_LOCAL_MACHINE\Software\Microsoft` refers to the subkey `Microsoft` of the subkey `Software` of the `HKEY_LOCAL_MACHINE` root key.
 One way to interact with the registry is through the built-in Registry Editor program in Windows.
 We can start this program by pressing `CTRL+r`, typing "regedit" and pressing enter.

 ![registry](/assets/{{ imgDir }}/registry.png)

 We can use the input field at the top of the GUI, to navigate to a certain key.
 For example, we can navigate to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment` as shown above.
-This location in the registry contains environment variables such as the `Path` variable.
+This location contains environment variables such as the `Path` variable.
 Another way to interact with the registry is to use the `reg` command in cmd, as demonstrated below.
 Note that the key is specified after `reg query` and that the value we want to extract from this key is specified using the `/v` flag.

 {% highlight none linenos %}
 C:\Users\Thomas>@@reg query "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment" /v Path@@